702T/744T Digital Inputs and Time Code

 - the external mixer's crystal.

-There is presently no way for the 702T or 744T to be the master sync for the mixer by outputting a word clock signal while accepting incoming AES/EBU inputs.
+There is presently no way for the 702T or 744T to be the source device for the mixer by outputting a word clock signal while accepting incoming AES/EBU inputs.

 The solution to this situation is to use an external Ambient Lockit (ACL202CT) or an Ambient Controller (ACC501), which generates both time code and wordclock outputs.
 Note that a Lockit can only operate at 48 kHz, while the Controller allows multiple sample rates as well as pull-up and pull-down.